Sydney Mardi Gras

 We also normally do smaller one-off events with Mardi Gras, so check out our Events page or sign up for our newsletter (link at the bottom of this page).

 Registering to ride in Mardi Gras

-Never ridden with us during Mardi Gras?
-There’s some things you’ll need to know.
+First time riding with us during Mardi Gras?
+There are some important things you’ll need to know.

 - You must be a Full Member of Dykes on Bikes to ride during the Parade (see Membership for more info)

 - Once our memberships have closed for the Parade (normally Fair Day), that’s it.
 We do not take last minute applications (sorry).

 - If you want to take a pillion, they must be female-identified or gender-queer, over 18 years old and be a Pillion/Associate member

-- L and P plate rides can ride in the Parade with us (but you’ll need to attend the Mardi Gras Preparation ride)
+- L and P plate riders can ride in the Parade with us (but you’ll need to attend the Mardi Gras Preparation ride)